These are reminders to myself about how to work with dogs.

 Personal space equals respect.
 Dogs need to understand the personal space of humans and other dogs.
 They should respect boundaries enough to be safe around small children.

-When a dog’s brain gets too excited it goes into fight, flight, or avoidance.
+When a dog’s brain gets too excited it goes into fight, flight, or freeze.
 We want to get them to calm surrender.
 To get there we need to understand what triggers their excitement and how do they deal with it.
 Fight is the most serious.
 Flight can easily turn into fight.
-Corrections like a clap, a shout "hey", hitting the end of the leash, or a touch on the hip, are used to snap the brain out of fight or flight.
+Markers like a clap, a shout "hey", hitting the end of the leash, or a touch on the hip, are used to snap the brain out of fight or flight.

 It takes however long it takes.
 Let the dog’s brain work it out and then move forward.

 Vocabulary and gestures for cues, like “come”, “stay”, etc. can be whatever you want, as long as you’re consistent.
 Only give an instruction when you are willing to follow through to make sure it happens.
+Focus on the behavior first, then add a verbal cue.

 The leader in a dog pack is calm and assertive.
 They demonstrate patience and consistency.
 We have rules because real life has consequences.
 We don’t hold grudges or get emotional.